Souradeep1101/portfolio/_pages/projects.md

 permalink: /projects/
 entries_layout: grid
 classes: wide
+excerpt: "A collection of work from 2022 to 2024."
 header:
   overlay_image: "https://images.unsplash.com/photo-1543147495-b6984a841135"
   # overlay_filter: 0.5 # optional — tints it with a semi-transparent black